Nadir011995/Digital-electronics-2/Labs/Projekt/README.md

 *	[TIMER0_OVF_vect](Door_Lock_System/Door_Lock_System/main.c): The TIM0 is enabled with a 4 millisecond overflow time.
 At the beginning in Interrupt Handler, there is the if statement with the condition timecheck> 100.
 This means that the data will be sent after 400 milliseconds via UART and to the LCD display.

 *	[TIMER1_OVF_vect](Door_Lock_System/Door_Lock_System/main.c):  The TIM1 is enabled with 1 second.
 There is also data sending via UART.
 This interrupt handler is created for delay.
-It displays from 9 to 0 seconds for entering the password, the same with the correct password.
-The string "Door closed" will stay 3 seconds.
-The "Wrong Password" will stay for 1 second and the buzzer is activated for 1 second.
+It displays time (from 9 until 0) and decreases it by 1 after every 1 second (the position of the timer is bottom right corner).
+When the time will reach 0 it will reset the whole system in both cases (Time limit for entering the password, and time limit in which the door is opened).